Out of sorrow and chagrin, out of dread,

 By 1679, a minority of the village, led by Nathaniel Putman and Bray Wilkins, had turned fully against Bayley, accusing him of neglecting his church duties and omitting family prayers in his own household.
 With the Village deeply divided over the legitimacy of his call, Bayley finally gave up the fight and left Salem Village in 1680.
 He would then minister for a few more years in Killingworth, Connecticut, before giving up the profession and becoming a doctor in Roxbury, Massachusetts.

 Unfortunately, his departure did little to ease the dissension in the village.
-However, the village inhabitants, both church members, and non-members, selected a committee, headed by Nathaniel Putman to look for a new minister.
+However, the village inhabitants, both church members and non-members, selected a committee headed by Nathaniel Putman to look for a new minister.

-The differences were not long in arising and Burroughs found himself in the midst of the conflict taking place in the village.
+The differences were not long in arising, and Burroughs found himself amid the conflict taking place in the village.
 Some villagers accused him of being abusive to his wife.
-It was to Burroughs that Jeremiah Watts wrote his letter of April 1682, lamenting the disputes of Salem Village, saying “brother is against brother and neighbors are against neighbors, all quarreling and smiting one another.”
+It was to Burroughs that Jeremiah Watts wrote his letter of April 1682, lamenting the disputes of Salem Village, saying, “Brother is against brother, and neighbors are against neighbors, all quarreling and smiting one another.”
 With many villagers not paying their taxes, Burroughs was not always being paid and borrowed money from the Putnam family.

-By early 1683, the minister’s salary was not being paid at all, and in March, Burroughs simply stopped meeting his congregations.
-The Reverend Burroughs then accepted an offer to resume his ministerial duties at Casco Bay, which had been reorganized.
+By early 1683, the minister’s salary was not being paid at all, and in March, Burroughs stopped meeting his congregations.
+The Reverend Burroughs accepted an offer to resume his ministerial duties at Casco Bay, which had been reorganized.
 He stayed there until the community was once again destroyed by Indians in 1690.
 He then moved to Wells, Maine.

 Unfortunately, his brief time in Salem Village would come back to haunt him.
-In May 1692, during the Salem witch trials, based on the accusation of the Putnams, who had sued him for the previous debt, Burroughs was charged with witchcraft, arrested and brought back to Salem.
+In May 1692, during the Salem witch trials, based on the accusation of the Putnams, who had sued him for the previous debt, Burroughs was charged with witchcraft, arrested, and brought back to Salem.
 He was executed on August 19, 1692.